Nizhor/Nizhor/README.md

 - 👋 Hi, I’m @Nizhor
-- 👀 I’m interested in software engineering and its various applications.
+- 🌱 I’m interested in software engineering and its various applications.
-- 🌱 I’m currently learning java and developing a game using python
 - 📫 nizhor4@gmail.com
+- 📷 nizhor.a